siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

 View Design
 ^^^^^^^^^^^^
-For viewing IC layout files (DEF, GDSII) we recommend installing the open source multi-platform Klayout viewer (available for Windows, Linux, and macOS).
-Installation instructions for klayout can be found in the :ref:`tools directory <klayout>`.
+For viewing IC layout files (DEF, GDSII) we recommend installing the open source multi-platform :ref:`Klayout viewer <klayout>`  (available for Windows, Linux, and macOS).
+Installation instructions for Klayout can be found in the :ref:`tools directory <klayout>`.

-If you have :ref:`Klayout <klayout>` installed, at the end of your run, a Klayout window should have popped up with your completed design.
+If you have Klayout installed, at the end of your run, a window should have popped up with your completed design.

 If you have closed that window and want to reference it again, you can view the output from the :ref:`asicflow` by by calling :ref:`sc-show` directly from the command line as shown below: